Jiawei9904/student_authentication_and_course_inquiry_system/README.md

 ## System Idiosyncrasies

-The system operates without any peculiarities, maintaining a standard protocol for all processes.
+The system maintaining a standard protocol for all processes.
 Notably, the TCP Bind Process in the main server may occasionally require up to a minute to respond, which is considered within normal operational parameters.

+Several important considerations need to be noted for optimal system operation:

+1. **Data Limitation in serverEE and serverCS:** Both `serverEE` and `serverCS` are currently configured to detect up to 2000 lines of data.
+Any data beyond 2000 lines may not be accurately detected.
+2. **Course Search Formatting:** When searching for courses, the input must be in the format of **"EE“+ digits or "CS” + digits** (e.g., EE123 or CS456), and it is case-sensitive.

+These idiosyncrasies highlight specific limitations and requirements within the system that users should be aware of to avoid potential issues.

 ## Code Reuse